Congregation of the Mission: History

+In 1783, the Lazarists' role in the Middle East and China increased after the Jesuits were suppressed and the Lazarists appointed to replace Jesuit leadership in these regions.

 On the eve of the French Revolution, Saint Lazare was plundered by the mob and the congregation was later suppressed; it was restored by Napoleon in 1804 at the desire of Pius VII, abolished by him in 1809 in consequence of a quarrel with the pope, and again restored in 1816.
 The Vincentians were expelled from Italy in 1871 and from Germany in 1873.

-The Vincentian province of Poland was singularly prosperous; at the date of its suppression in 1796 it possessed thirty-five establishments.
-The Congregation of the Mission was permitted to return in 1816, where it is very active.
+The Vincentian province of Poland was singularly prosperous; at the date of its suppression in 1796, it possessed thirty-five establishments.
+The Congregation of the Mission was permitted to return to Poland in 1816, where it remains active.
 In Madagascar it had a mission from 1648 until 1674.
-In 1783 Vincentians were appointed to take the place of the Jesuits in the Levantine and Chinese missions; and in 1874 their establishments throughout the Ottoman Empire numbered sixteen.
-In addition, they established missions in Persia, Abyssinia, Mexico, the South American republics, Portugal, Spain, and Russia, some of which were later suppressed.
+In 1783, Vincentians were appointed to take the place of the Jesuits in the Levantine and Chinese missions; and in 1874 their establishments throughout the Ottoman Empire numbered sixteen.
+Additionally, they established missions in Persia, Abyssinia, Mexico, the South American republics, Portugal, Spain, and Russia, some of which were later suppressed.
 In the same year they had fourteen establishments in the United States of America.

+In the 1890s, the debates of the Modernist Controversy divided Lazarist seminaries into "conservative" and "progressive" groups.
+These debates focused on the nature and knowability of truth, the historical nature of the Catholic Church's articulations of faith, and the roles of religion and states.

 Mother House

-The Mother House (Maison Mère) is the successor of the first Mother House which was the former priory of Saint Lazare.
+The Mother House (Maison Mère) is a building designated as the successor of the first Mother House, which had been the former priory of Saint Lazare.
 This house, located at 95 rue de Sèvres, was the former residence of the Duke of Lorges, and was made available to the Congregation of the Mission by the French government in 1817.
-Finally, in 2006, the French State made the Congregation of the Mission the owner of the house and its grounds.
+In 2006, the French State officially made the Congregation of the Mission the owner of the house and its grounds.

 The Mother House consists of a series of buildings around a paved courtyard.
 The entrance is in the central neo-Renaissance style pavilion at the back of the courtyard.
 In a niche on the façade is a statue of Saint Vincent de Paul.

 Currently, for the occasion of the 400th anniversary of the Congregation of the Mission, the Vincentians are renovating the Mother House, with the aim of accommodating those seeking spiritual enrichment, especially members of all branches of the Vincentian Family, pilgrims and people of faith.